 Previously, Reuss served briefly as GM’s vice president of global engineering after spending two years overseas as vice president and managing director of Australia and New Zealand.
 During this time, he was a member of the GM Asia Pacific Strategy Board.

 Reuss is a mechanical engineer who began his GM career as a student intern in 1983.
 He has held numerous engineering and management positions, including chief engineer of GM’s large luxury vehicles and manufacturing body shop tooling launches.

 He also created and led the GM Performance Division in 2001 while serving as executive director of Architecture Engineering.
-In this role, he also was responsible for GM’s racing vehicles including the V-Series Cadillacs and SS Chevrolets.
-In 2005, he was appointed executive director of GM’s North America Vehicle Systems and Architecture, and one year later was named executive director of Global Vehicle Integration, Safety and Virtual Development.
+In this role, he was responsible for GM’s racing vehicles including the V-Series Cadillacs and SS Chevrolets.
+In 2005, he was appointed executive director of GM’s North America Vehicle Systems and Architecture, and a year later was named executive director of Global Vehicle Integration, Safety and Virtual Development.

 He holds a bachelor of engineering degree from Vanderbilt University and a master of business administration from Duke University.

 Reuss is a member of the Duke Fuqua School of Business Board of Visitors and is GM’s Key Executive at Duke University.
 He also serves on the Board of Trustees of The Henry Ford, the Skillman Foundation, Cranbrook Schools, Horizons Upward Bound, the Detroit Workforce Development Board and the Detroit Education Coalition.